pawan1498/Notes/Ruby/Fundamental.md

 # ! after method
 - Bang or exclamation mark means that you are making a permanent saved change in your code.

+# ? after method
+- it tell function should return boolean value

 # collect method

+# Argument
+- when we pass multiple arguments in function call
+  - get it directly in array with single array name fun(*args)
+  - * before arguments name took all the arguments are store them in array

+- get argument name with semicolon
+  - when we have multiple arguments and confuse with arguments and parameter name
+  - then get arguments with (name:)
+  - it will be more accurate

+# super
+- super method call the parent class method
+- super get all the arguments

+# super vs super()
+- super() use for exact arguments
+-